Thenewchicken55/Simple-Linux-Shell/README.md

 - Commands are case-sensitive.
 - File paths should be provided relative to the current directory
 - Other linux commands are also accepted, for example you may type in \"ls -1\" or \"man\"
+- No outside resources were used to complete this project